YangPhD84/multiGMF/README.md

 * `Fun_Auc3.m`: function for calculating AUC, AUPR, and Precision in the evaluation scripts.
 * `Baseline/`: contains 5 baseline methods implemented in MATLAB.
 Each baseline script can be run for both 10-fold cross-validation and cold-start (denovo) experiments to generate comparative metrics against multiGMF.

+# Evaluation Scripts vs Final-Prediction Demo

+The evaluation scripts and the final-prediction demo serve different purposes.

+* `multiGMF_10CV.m` is used to reproduce the repeated 10-fold cross-validation experiments reported in the manuscript.
+In this script, test associations are masked before WKNN preprocessing, model training, hyperparameter selection, and final evaluation.
+* `multiGMF_Denovo.m` is used to reproduce the drug-side cold-start experiments reported in the manuscript.
+The script name is retained for compatibility, but the experiment corresponds to the drug-side cold-start setting.
+* `Demo_multiGMF.m` is used only for final full-data matrix completion and case-study candidate ranking after model evaluation and parameter selection.
+It should not be used to reproduce the repeated 10-fold cross-validation or drug-side cold-start results reported in the manuscript.

 # Datasets Description
 * `Fdataset.mat`: the Fdataset used in the manuscript.
 * `Cdataset.mat`: the Cdataset used in the manuscript.